Knowledgebase & Downloads

 Why is my personal information available when I purchase a domain name?

-International rules require that valid contact information be provided for all domain names, and that it be accessible worldwide.
-ID Protect provides valid contact information that satisfies the international requirements without exposing your personal contact information to worldwide scrutiny.
+International regulations require valid contact information to be provided for all domain names, making it accessible worldwide.
+ID Protect provides valid contact information that meets international requirements without exposing your personal contact details to global scrutiny.

-What personal information is displayed in domain name Whois, and how do people find it?
+What personal information is displayed in the Whois domain name and how can people find it?

-Domain name Whois displays name, address, and email address.
-Anyone anywhere can search the Whois database through any search engine and many other web sites.
+The Whois domain name displays the name, address, and email address.
+Anyone, anywhere, can search the Whois database through any search engine and many other websites.

-ID Protect provides proxy information instead of your personal contact information.
-Parties who want to contact you use the proxy information, and we forward to you.
+ID Protect provides proxy information instead of your personal contact details.
+Those wishing to contact you use the proxy information, and we forward the messages to you.

 How does ID Protect help reduce spam?

-Domain name Whois is a principal source of email addresses for spammers.
+The Whois domain name database is a primary source of email addresses for spammers.
 If your domain name has ID Protect, we change the Whois email address several times a year.
-Spammers harvest and use one Whois email address, but once we change it that source of spam is cut off.
+Spammers collect and use a Whois email address, but once we change it, that source of spam is cut off.

-Can I add ID Protect to a domain name that is registered elsewhere?
+Can I add ID Protect to a domain name registered elsewhere?

-No. The domain must be registered with us in order to use ID Protect.
-ID Protect cannot be used with our DNS Hosting.
+No. The domain must be registered with us to use ID Protect.
+ID Protect cannot be used with our DNS hosting.

 Which TLDs allow ID Protect?

-ID Protect can be purchased for the following TLDs: com, net, org, biz, info, name, tv, cc, me (.us requires actual identity and contact info, an so is not eligible)
+ID Protect can be purchased for the following TLDs: com, net, org, biz, info, name, tv, cc, me (.us requires real identity and contact information, so it is not eligible).

-What if someone sends something to the Whois Privacy Protection Service postal address?
+What happens if someone sends mail to the Whois Privacy Protection Service's mailing address?

-For mail which does not appear to be unsolicited commercial mail, the Whois Privacy Protection Service may either forward the mail to you or fax a page of the communication.
-The Service will not forward junk mail, nor will it forward mail if it becomes apparent that you provided the Whois Privacy Protection address to third parties.
+For mail that does not appear to be unsolicited commercial mail, the Whois Privacy Protection Service may forward the mail to you or fax a page of the communication.
+The service will not forward junk mail or forward mail if it is evident that you provided the Whois Privacy Protection address to third parties.

-What if I need to prove ownership of a domain?
+What happens if I need to prove domain ownership?

-To prove ownership of your domain, temporarily disable ID Protect and then ask the verifying party to confirm whois registration details.
+To prove ownership of your domain, temporarily disable ID Protect and then request the verifying party to confirm the Whois registration details.

-Does ID Protect stay with the domain if the domain is pushed?
+Does ID Protect remain with the domain if the domain is pushed?

-Yes, ID Protect is tied to the domain and moves to the new account when the domain is pushed.
+Yes, ID Protect is linked to the domain and moves to the new account when the domain is pushed.

-If the privacy protection service at your other registrar does not provide email forwarding, the service must be disabled so that you can respond to transfer confirmation emails.
+If your other registrar’s privacy protection service does not provide email forwarding, the service must be disabled so you can respond to transfer confirmation emails.

-If I am transferring my domain away from crservers, do I need to turn off ID Protect in order to receive the transfer confirmation emails?
+If I am transferring my domain out of CRServers, do I need to disable ID Protect to receive transfer confirmation emails?

-No, our ID Protect service will forward to the email address associated with the domain name.
+No, our ID Protect service will forward the email address associated with the domain name.